kubermatic/kubecarrier/docs/basics/api_reference.md

 ### Provider.catalog.kubecarrier.io/v1alpha1

-Provider exposes information of a service account which has Provider role.
+Provider exposes information of an Account with the Provider role.

 Provider objects are created automatically by KubeCarrier in Account namespaces, that have a service offered to them via a Catalog.